 Also in The Conversation, Australian National University professor Andrew Norton put it this way: “The main recurrent programs for teaching, research and equity are stable at around $11 billion a year from the 2020-21 financial year through to 2023-24…”

 So: will we see a 9% or 10% cut in overall funding over 3 years?
 Or steady-state funding eroded by inflation?
 Will Commonwealth grants fall to around $7 billion in 2023-24?
 Or be around $10 billion in 2021-22?
 Or stay flat at around $11 billion per year until 2023-24?

 Despite appearances – and despite what we see in the Budget Paper 1 figures above – the short answer here is: none of the above.
 As a perspective on how government spending relates to the university sector’s ongoing revenue crisis, figures like these tell half the story.
 If presented on their own, they leave readers close to clueless about the wider revenue implications.

-One clear clue to this issue is the contrast between the figures that feature in media commentary and the Budget speech, when Treasurer Josh Frydenberg referred to “more than $19 billion in funding for our universities in 2021‑22”.
+One clear clue to this issue is the contrast between the figures that have featured in media and social media commentary and the Budget speech, where Treasurer Josh Frydenberg referred to “more than $19 billion in funding for our universities in 2021‑22”.
 Another point of contrast is with Education Minister Alan Tudge’s comment in media reports, that current spending sits at over $20 billion.
-And another, with former Education Minister Dan Tehan’s “relief package” in April last year, which guaranteed the $18 billion already committed if domestic students also stopped enrolling in 2020.
+And another, with former Education Minister Dan Tehan’s pandemic “relief package” in April last year, which guaranteed the $18 billion already committed if domestic students also stopped enrolling in 2020, along with international students.

 The essential but invisible context here is that total sector revenue in 2019 exceeded $36 billion.
 That year, international student fees added $10 billion to the $17.8 billion universities received from the Commonwealth, in grants and loans (see Chart 5 below).